Lets grow the sport

 12v Pump Setup

-I prefer to remove the water pump and make a plate with barb fitting that will connect to the 12v pump.
+You can remove the water pump and make a plate with barb fitting that will connect to the 12v pump.
 You can use your gasket as a template for size and bolt pattern.
-I used 1/8 plate with barb fitting with two nuts and gasket.
+Use a 1/8 plate with barb fitting with two nuts and gasket.
 You can use aluminum and weld a fitting what ever works.
-Mine is a 1 inch fitting but could be 3/4 or whatever you need.
+Try to keep it a 1 inch fitting but could be 3/4 .
 One other thing keep in mind will you need an elbow fitting? what direction?

 Another option is a Raptor 700 rad for around 55 bucks from ebay measuring 16H x 8.25W x 1.82D.
 I built a aluminum shroud to direct air and works as the rad bracket at same time with two upper struts to the engine for support.